thomasleplus/xsl-transformations/README.md

 ### Sort Placemarks Alphabetically

-[This](src/main/resources/xml/kml/kml_sort_placemarks_alphabetically.xsl) XSLT sorts the `Placemark` elements inside of a KML document in ascending alphabetical order.
+[kml_sort_placemarks_alphabetically.xsl](src/main/resources/xml/kml/kml_sort_placemarks_alphabetically.xsl) sorts the `Placemark` elements inside of a KML document in ascending alphabetical order.
 The `Folder` elements themselves are not reordered, only the `Placemark` elements inside each `Folder` element.